 EU General Data Protection Regulation (GDPR) Protection Law

-The GDPR (General Data Protection Regulation) protection law describes how organizations who conduct business with individuals or entities located in EU (European Union) nations — including xeniosfitness.com — must collect, handle, and store personal information.
+The GDPR (General Data Protection Regulation) protection law describes how organisations who conduct business with individuals or entities located in EU (European Union) nations — including xeniosfitness.com — must collect, handle, and store personal information.

 These rules apply regardless of whether data is stored electronically, on paper, or in any other manner.